Chapter 5: Handling Problems

 Q: Why is the designer on other projects?

-A: Because we don't plan design capacity in sprint planning.
+A: Because we do not plan design capacity in sprint planning.

-A: Because design isn't included in sprint planning meetings.
+A: Because design is not included in sprint planning meetings.

 A: Because we never invited them.